All Saints' Day in the United Kingdom

 |Fri||Nov 1||2013||All Saints' Day||Christian|

 |Tue||Nov 1||2016||All Saints' Day||Christian|

 Quick FactsMany Christians in the United Kingdom observe All Saints' Day, also known as All Hallows' Day, each year.

 Name in other languages

 Alternative nameAll Hallows' Day

-Other holidays in November 2015 in United Kingdom
+Other holidays in November 2018 in the United Kingdom

 - All Souls' Day – Friday, November 2, 2018